john-science/john-science.github.io/_posts/2015-05-11-the-most-famous-photograph.md

 sizes="(max-width: 38em) 100vw, 50vw"
 alt="Winter Bliss">

-As a beginner in any field it is easy to see the work of masters and not see the skill involved.
-I was pretty disheartened.
-After all, I had a camera and was standing on the same spot, looking at the same hill, why shouldn't I be able to make a decent picture?
-It turns out the original photograph was taken by [Charles O'Rear](https://en.wikipedia.org/wiki/Charles_O%27Rear), who used to work for National Geographic; which might just be the hardest job to get in photography.
+I was crushed.
+After all, I was standing on the same spot, looking at the same hill, why shouldn't I be able to at least make a decent picture?
+As a beginner I could only see the most basic elements of the professionals work, and therefore reasoned I should be able to reproduce that work.
+I could see a hill in the photo, but I couldn't see all the other hills that got passed up that day.
+I couldn't see the choice of camera.
+I couldn't see the subtle framing decisions.
+The world seems so much simpler if you don't know anything about it.

-These days, Charles has the [enviable life](http://framework.latimes.com/2014/05/30/charles-orears-road-to-bliss/#/0) of travelling around the world and photographing various wine regions.
-In fact, he was doing just that when he stopped by the side of the road one day and took this picture; he was living in Napa and working on a photo book of the wine country.
-Perhaps that is just the kind of freedom one gets after a lifetime of such [success](http://www.cnet.com/au/news/its-bliss-behind-the-iconic-windows-xp-photo/).
+It turns out the original photograph was made by [Charles O'Rear](https://en.wikipedia.org/wiki/Charles_O%27Rear), who used to work for National Geographic; which might just be the hardest job to get in photography.
+He is so [successful](http://www.cnet.com/au/news/its-bliss-behind-the-iconic-windows-xp-photo/) that he now spends his life traveling the world, [photographing wine regions](http://framework.latimes.com/2014/05/30/charles-orears-road-to-bliss/#/0).
+That's actually what he was doing when he took the photo above.

-I have since moved away from Sonoma and the wine county (more's the pity).
-Some days I think of going back and making a better image of it "knowing what I know now".
-But the truth is, even before I left the hill had been covered with grape vines, and then a road was build across it:
+I have, sadly, moved away from the wine country.
+For a while I had the urge to go back and make a better image of the hill "knowing what I know now".
+But it turns out they have built a road over the hill and planted grape vines on it:

 <img src="https://c2.staticflickr.com/4/3785/13679181035_08dcf77519_n.jpg"
 srcset="https://c2.staticflickr.com/4/3785/13679181035_08dcf77519_m.jpg 240w,